 Please be courteous when you use these rooms--remain masked and socially distanced, no food or drink, and please use headphones if others are in the room with you.
 There will be additional space available in the Frick Center, including the new commuter lounge just down the hall from the Roost.

-Due to the ever-changing nature of the COVID-19 pandemic, and to follow American Library Association (ALA) recommendations for library materials handling and safety, the AC Buehler Library is recommending digital reserves for fall 2020.
+Due to the ever-changing nature of the COVID-19 pandemic, and to follow American Library Association (ALA) recommendations for library materials handling and safety, the AC Buehler Library is recommending digital reserves for 2020-2021.
 We encourage faculty to identify course reserve needs as early as possible so that we have time to identify and source electronic versions.
 Please contact your liaison librarian with course reserve requests to begin the process.

 While we will make every attempt to acquire digital items for course reserve, not all requested materials have a digital version available for library purchase or subscription.
 In those cases, the library will work with faculty to do a fair use assessment to determine if a portion of the requested materials can be made available through digitization.